To inspire and empower wildlife professionals to engage in science-based management and conservation of wild animals and their habitats.

 - Canadian Section of the Wildlife Society Update

-- Licensing and Affiliation Agreements between ACTWS and the Canadian Section of The Wildlife Society
+- The Canadian Section of The Wildlife Society (CSTWS) Certification Committee

 - ACTWS Habitat Hot Topic!